RJL78/Logos3D/README.md

 Descriptor extraction presents one main challenge for us:
 Any given word on our object's surface could be visible from a range of positions and angles.
 The object's surface itself may not be planar.
 How do we identify and locate text whilst running as little Optical Character Detection as possible?

-We expect our 3rd component, descriptor matching, to be relatively straightforward
+We expect our 3rd component, descriptor matching, to be relatively straightforward.

 #  Calendar: